Accounting

 Accounting 4+1 Option

 The Accounting 4+1 Option allows students to earn both the BBA in Accounting and the Master of Science in Accounting at a substantial savings in time and money.
-Students in the program may count four graduate accounting courses toward the BBA Accounting major and the MS-Accounting at the same time, thereby saving four courses.
-Students will receive scholarships to reduce the net cost of these four shared courses to undergraduate tuition rates.
+Students in the program may count up to five graduate accounting courses toward the BBA Accounting major and the MS-Accounting at the same time, thereby saving up to five courses.
+Students will receive scholarships to reduce the net cost of these five shared courses to undergraduate tuition rates.
 Please see the College's website for admission requirements and program details.

 In addition to major requirements, students must complete the BBA Degree Requirements.